 We analyze current compliance policies in order to find areas that may be out of date or need improvement.
 The goal is to eliminate the problems and minimize the risk by developing policies that meet all legal requirements and minimize the likelihood of regulatory violations and litigation.
 We not only provide review and revision of existing policies and procedures, but also work to ensure that they are properly carried out.

 Clients seek Mayer Brown’s advice in identifying the scope of a perceived problem, its potential consequences and the company’s internal and external reporting responsibilities.
 Our defense team conducts independent internal investigations on behalf of corporate management, boards of directors, audit or special litigation committees, government agencies and other investigators and has suggested corrective measures that have resolved or lessened later enforcement actions.
 We are able to staff these matters with a diverse team of seasoned criminal defense and compliance lawyers whose prior government and investigative experience make them the optimal choice for these assignments.

 We also act as enforcement counsel for companies under investigation by the DOJ, the FBI, state and federal grand juries, and the various state attorneys general.
 Where these investigations are anticipated, we assist companies to prepare for the consequences and manage the process of document collection, review and production, as well as the many other aspects of representation during a government investigation.
 In cases where there is no warning of a search warrant or raid, we provide immediate assistance to the client, wherever and whenever necessary.

-Because of our global practice and numerous colleagues in numerours European and Asian markets, we have conducted numerous internal investigations outside of the U.S.
+Because of our global practice and numerous colleagues in numerous European and Asian markets, we have conducted numerous internal investigations outside of the US.